-A Helpful Guide For How to Understand What Conduct May Constitute As the Tort of Intentional Infliction of Mental Distress
+Understanding the Tort of Intentional Infliction of Mental Distress

 Cases that involve the tort of intentional infliction of mental distress are rare, and thankfully so; whereas the conduct involved in such cases tends to appear as anti-social, cruel, and lacking of human empathy and concern for others.

 The elements required to establish the tort of intentional infliction of mental distress, or as may also be referred to as the tort of intentional infliction of emotional injury, among other names for the same tort regardless of the nomenclature, were very directly stated by the Court of Appeal within the case of Boucher v.
 Wal-Mart Canada Corp., 2014 ONCA 419 where it was said:

 The tort of intentional infliction of mental suffering has three elements.
 The plaintiff must prove:

 - The defendant’s conduct was flagrant and outrageous;

 - The defendant’s conduct was calculated to harm the plaintiff;

 - The defendant’s conduct caused the plaintiff to suffer a visible and provable illness.